-To maintain operational effectiveness, the "force protection" aspects of wilderness first aid are essential skills for SAR personnel.
-The ASRC standards for the Field levels integrate these wilderness first aid force protection knowledge and skills, as well as some subject/patient assessment and treatment knowledge and skills.
+To maintain operational effectiveness, the "force protection" aspects of wilderness first aid are essential.
+The Field levels integrate wilderness first aid force protection knowledge and skills, as well as subject/patient assessment and treatment knowledge and skills at the basic wilderness first aid level.

 Groups that elect to integrate wilderness first aid training into their field training should incorporate the wilderness first aid skills that are located at the beginning of each level.
 Groups may elect instead to require members to seek external wilderness first aid certifications in accordance with the ASRC medical policy.
-Regardless of how Groups manage their members' wilderness first aid training, internally or externally, all ASRC members are expected to meet the first aid standards for the various levels.
+Regardless of how Groups manage their members' wilderness first aid training, internally or externally, all ASRC members are expected to meet the first aid standards for the various levels consistent with Wilderness Medical Society guidelines.\